shramee/cairo_pairing/readme.md

 ## Base implementation

-Base implementation follows from these papers,
+Base implementation follows from these papers/writeups,

 1. Field extensions arithmetic
 	- Multiplication and Squaring on Pairing-Friendly Fields